AndreRdz7/365DaysOfCodingJournal/GOAL.md

 ## Projects/Achievements to make

-- Online Grader for C, Java and Python
+- Online Grader for C, C++, Java, JavaScript and Python
-- Simod functionality expansion
+- Simod functionality expansion - pending
 - Co-author of a scientific paper on Business Process Management analysis
 - C language interpreter
 - Junior Training Sheet
+- LV0 Codeforces Test
 - Spam recognizer in Python for a Kaggle competition

 ## Projects/Achievements done

 - MXML parsers to XES/CSV to further analyze on other places such as Simod(XES) or make data exploration with Pandas(CSV)
 - XML writter for simulation configuration for the Scylla simulator
+- Lexical Analyzer